chloesun15/chloesun15.github.io/README.md

 # chloesun15.github.io
-# This is where my html projects are stored.
+This is a general repository to hold my HTML projects.
-# Feel free to look around.